aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/sxc-to-xlt/_index.md

 The following example demonstrates how to convert SXC to XLT in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert SXC into XLT.
+Follow the easy steps to convert SXC to XLT.
 Upload your SXC file, then simply save it as XLT file.
 For both SXC reading and XLT writing you can use fully qualified filenames.
 The output XLT content and formatting will be identical to the original SXC document.

 {{% /blocks/products/pf/agp/text %}}